orvi-tmp/learning-c-with-pebble/chapter8.md

         printf("Average of these values is %f\n", *(float*)p);
     }

 In this code, assume that `computeAverage` computes the average of the integers in the array and returns that value as a float (we saw this example in Chapter 7).
 First, note that the pointer `p` takes an address of an integer variable, then takes the address of a float variable, and that a compiler would think this is correct.
-Second, in the call to printf, we had to inform the compiler that `p` was currently pointing to a float variable, and then we could dereference it.
+Second, in the call to `printf`, we had to inform the compiler that `p` was currently pointing to a float variable, and then we could dereference it.

 Untyped pointers are also useful as formal parameters to functions.
 Using a void type for a pointer in a function specification allows flexibility in the actual parameter.
 We will discuss this further in the next section.